 We can end up having two adults who refuse to agree to disagree and separate after a heated argument, destroying the chances of building a relationship.

 We can also end up having two adults who swapped positions and perspectives and looked through each other’s eyes for a minute to see that this could either be a 6 or a 9, depending on where they stood.
 This could graduate into handshakes, drinks later, and the start of a friendship.
-And all they had to do was view things from a different perspective.
+All they had to do was view things from a different perspective.

 If you have a bad or negative perspective on life, it affects everything and everyone around you negatively.
 You find yourself constantly being angry and not being able to accept other people’s perspectives.

-Other times you find yourself complaining and stressing over things that simply require a small shift in your perspective.
+Other times, you find yourself complaining and stressing over things that simply require a small shift in your perspective.

 Having a good perspective on life gives you an advantage.
-First of all, you are a lot more open to seeing from other people’s perspective, thus making it easy for you to create meaningful relationships.
+First of all, you are a lot more open to seeing from other people’s perspectives, thus making it easy for you to create meaningful relationships.